spider-rs/chrome-server/README.md

 # chrome

-Chrome instance and panel to manage startup and shutdowns easily.
+Chrome instance and panel to manage startup and shutdowns easily with new headless remote proxy support.

 ## Installation